bsnes-emu/bsnes/docs/interface/higan.md

 **Show Status Bar**
 causes higan to show or hide the status bar at the bottom of the window.
-This option has no effect in full-screen mode.
+This option has no effect in fullscreen mode.
 See [The status bar](#the-status-bar) for more information.

 **Video ...**